 - couchshell - interact with your database cluster as if it were a file system

 Developers can use Node.js and Cloudant using the following libraries:

-- nodejs-cloudant - the official Cloudant Node.js library
+- cloudant-node-sdk - the official Cloudant Node.js library

 Apache®, Apache CouchDB™, CouchDB™, and the red couch logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.